aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

 ### Setup

 * Update Rust:
-    * Run `rustup update` from your diem directory.
+    * Run `rustup update` from your aptos directory.
 * Update protoc:
     * Update `protoc` to version 3.6.0 or above.
-* Re-run setup script from your diem directory:
+* Re-run setup script from your aptos directory:
     * `./scripts/dev_setup.sh`

 ### Client build and run

-If you are experiencing build failures, try to remove the cargo lock file from the diem directory:
+If you are experiencing build failures, try to remove the cargo lock file from the aptos directory:

 * `rm Cargo.lock`

 If your client did not connect to the testnet:

 * Check your internet connection.
 * Ensure that you are using the latest version of the client.
-Pull the latest Diem Core and rerun the client: `./scripts/cli/start_cli_testnet.sh`
+Pull the latest Aptos Core and rerun the client: `./scripts/cli/start_cli_testnet.sh`

 ### Minting and adding money to account